Kopernicus/Kopernicus/README.md

 4.)
 Very Old craft files may complain about a missing module.
 This is a cosmetic error and can be ignored.
 Reload and re-save the craft to remove the error.

 5.)
 Sometimes when reloading a quicksave to KSC, you will get the KSC sunken into the ground.
 This is cosmetic only, another reload of the same save will fix it.
 (This error has been around forever, just now listing it).

+6.)
+When you uninstall a mod that had installed a Terrain Detail preset you were using, it may be listed still in the Graphics settings as "New Text."
+This is by design.
+If it bothers you, please reinstall the mod that setup that preset, or delete settings.cfg and let it regenerate.

 Known Caveats: